MichaelCurrin/auto-commit-msg/docs/development/commands.md

 $ make lint
 ```

-Note that linting will not actually pick up on TypeScript compilation errors, but that can be done using the `npm run compile` step.
+Note that linting will not pick up on TypeScript compilation errors, but that can be done using the `npm run compile` step.
 This runs as part of [Run tests](#run-tests) section.

 ### Run tests